bagisto/bagisto-docs/src/performance/configure-laravel-octane.md

 | **Slow startup** | Ensure database connections are properly configured |

 ### Debug Commands

+Use these diagnostic commands to verify your Octane installation, check system compatibility, and monitor running processes.
+These commands are essential for troubleshooting and ensuring everything is working correctly.

 ```bash
 # Test if Swoole is working